topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 - Create logical volume on the volume group specified in the StorageClass
 - Schedule pods respecting the free storage space of the target volume group
-- Use the default volume group for ephemeral inline volumes
+- Create ephemeral inline volumes on the volume group specified in the volumeAttributes
-- Keep backward compatibility through the default volume group
+- Keep backward compatibility

 ## Proposal

+### Option A) device class

-This proposal make it possible to specify a name of volume group as a parameter of a StorageClass as follows:
+This proposal make it possible to specify a name of device class as a parameter of a StorageClass as follows:

 ```yaml